CatchTheTornado/llm-pdf-ocr-anonimizer/README.md

-# Safely send privacy-critical documents to LLM
+# Safely send PDF documents to LLM

-This tool uses in-browser **Tesseract OCR** to extract text from images.
+This tool uses in-browser **Tesseract OCR** to extract text from PDF files and images.

 Then, it anonymizes it by removing or **PII (Personally Identitable Information)** so you can safely send it to ChatGPT.
 What is cool you might use it for example to scan PDF documents before using them with non-multimodal LLMS (Ollama ...).